 1. Morse Code

-Morse code is an easy to use Android app.
-This app translates morse code into English and vice versa on the fly so that the communication is set up faster and with more accuracy.
+Morse code is an easy-to-use Android app.
+This app translates morse code into English and vice versa on the fly to set up faster and more accurate communication.

 Interestingly there is a handy dictionary too in this app.
-It’s in the settings area where you can refresh your memory in case you forget a letter or symbol.
+It’s in the settings area where you can refresh your memory if you forget a letter or symbol.
 This app is completely free but comes with ads that are not quite noticeable.

 Morsee is quite a simple one on the list.
 With easy UI and its simple operations, you will probably enjoy this Android app.
-It supports 4 different languages (Eng, Rus, Ja, Ko) and also provides a useful cheat sheet in case you forget the morse code.
+Moreover, it supports 4 different languages (Eng, Rus, Ja, Ko) and provides a useful cheat sheet if you forget the morse code.

 So, write your sentences in morse code by just selecting your language.
 Moreover, you can also play the morse code by sound using the flush light.